Ms. Kelly: Commercial performance

 Ms. Kelly was listed for thirty-three weeks on nine different charts.
 It made its first appearance on the Irish Top 75, Dutch Top 100 and Swiss Top 100.
 Its highest peak position worldwide was number six on the US Billboard 200, selling 86,000 units in its first week and becoming Rowland's highest entry on the chart.
 The album spent eleven weeks inside the chart.
-As of July 2011, Ms. Kelly has sold 222,000 copies in the United States.
+By July 2011, Ms. Kelly had sold 222,000 copies in the United States.

 Outside the United States, the album failed to enter the top forty of the majority of the charts it appeared on, except in the United Kingdom, where it debuted at number thirty-seven on the UK Albums Chart.
 The standard edition of the album sold 24,424 in the United Kingdom as of 2008.
 In Brazil, the album opened at thirty-seven; it also peaked at number ten on the Japanese International Albums Chart.
 The album struggled to appear in the top-fifty of the ARIA Albums Chart in Australia, peaking at number forty-four after several weeks on the chart.
 However, the album reached the top ten on the Australian Urban Albums, peaking at number eight.

 The reissue, titled Ms. Kelly: Diva Deluxe, charted for three weeks on the top seventy-five UK Albums Chart, entering the chart at number twenty-three.
 It charted significantly higher internationally, peaking two weeks later on the European Top 100 Albums chart at number eighty.